alexander-hamme/Coding-Challenges/SickTravelers/README.md

 ```
 The first line of the input is the number of travelers.
 Each of the following lines corresponds to a single traveler.
 Each line has the traveler's name, health and travel locations separated by single spaces.
 The travel locations make up the traveler's schedule in order.

-## Desired Output:
+### Desired Output:

 `8`

-The following are the travel steps for solving the above input.
+Steps to solve the above input:
 ```
  John           Lily           Joanna         Tim
 (Tokyo)        (Seattle)      (London)       (Berlin)